What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Must-See: A trip to Valletta isn’t complete without seeing Upper Barrakka Gardens.

-The Upper Barrakka Gardens were built in the 16th century by the Knights of St John.
-They were used as private gardens by the Grand Master and the Knights of St John.
+The gardens sit on top of the Valletta bastions and were built in the 16th century as private grounds for the Grand Master and the Knights of St John.

 What to do in Valletta - Upper Barrakka Gardens